IanPeake/FatMaxxer/README.md

 - green trace: ⍺1 (values shown multiplied by 100, e.g. 0.75 reads as 75, to share primary axis with HR.)
 - blue trace: artifacts

 Main issue remaining: Android pauses the app unpredictably.
-Interacting with the app regularly seems to avert pausing.
+Interacting with the app regularly seems to help.

 Based on
 - Marco Altini's Python code